 Introduction

-In the implementation of computational geometry algorithms, it is important to allow numerical calculation to precisely determine the geometric phase structure which depends on the sign of a function $f$.
+In the implementation of computational geometry algorithms, it is important to allow numerical calculation to precisely determine the geometric phase structure which depends on the sign of a function f.
 To make the precise judgement, we should use a multiple-precision integer rather than a floating point number in numerical calculation.
 If floating-point coordinates are given as an input to the algorithm, they just have to be multiplied by a large number and converted to approximated integers.
-Even if we employ the multiple-precision integer, however, it is impossible to determine the geometric phase structure when ${\rm sign}(f)=0$.
+Even if we employ the multiple-precision integer, however, it is impossible to determine the geometric phase structure when {\rm sign}(f)=0.
 The state is called a degeneracy, which occurs when some coordinate values are coincident with each other.
 It is the symbolic perturbation method that addresses it.
 In this page, we would like to describe a brief explanation on the method based on the book.Degeneracy

-In this explanation, we consider the following determinant: \begin{equation} F(P_i,P_j,P_k) = \left| \begin{array}{ccc} 1 & x_i & y_i \\ 1 & x_j & y_j \\ 1 & x_k & y_k \end{array} \right| \end{equation} where $P_i=(x_i,y_i)$, $P_j=(x_j,y_j)$, and $P_k=(x_k,y_k)$.
+In this explanation, we consider the following determinant: \begin{equation} F(P_i,P_j,P_k) = \left| \begin{array}{ccc} 1 & x_i & y_i \\ 1 & x_j & y_j \\ 1 & x_k & y_k \end{array} \right| \end{equation} where P_i=(x_i,y_i), P_j=(x_j,y_j), and P_k=(x_k,y_k).
 In the case of a right-hand coordinate system, the determinant is used as follows: The judgement, for example, is used to implement the 2-dimensional convex hull algorithm as shown here.
-The degeneracy in the judgement occurs when $F(P_i,P_j,P_k) = 0$.
-In other words, there exists the point $P_k$ on the line through points $P_i$ and $P_j$ as shown below:Symbolic Perturbation
+The degeneracy in the judgement occurs when F(P_i,P_j,P_k) = 0.
+In other words, there exists the point P_k on the line through points P_i and P_j as shown below:Symbolic Perturbation

-Suppose that the total number of points is $n$.
-We consider three points of them under the assumption that $i>j>k$.
-The perturbation is added to each point as follows: \begin{eqnarray} P_i^{\ast}&=&(x_i+\epsilon^{M^i},y_i+\epsilon^{M^{n+i}}) \nonumber \\ &\equiv&(x_i^{\ast},y_i^{\ast}) \end{eqnarray} where $M$ is a large integer and $\epsilon$ is a minutely small quantity.
-Because we assume $i>j>k$, the sequence of $\{y_i,y_j,y_k,x_i,x_j,x_k\}$ has an ascending order of perturbation amounts.
-The symbolic perturbation resolves the degeneracies by taking the following steps:- The coordinate value with the largest deviation, that is $x_k$ in the current example, is shifted.
-Then we trace the path $P_i \rightarrow P_j \rightarrow P_k^{\ast}$.
+Suppose that the total number of points is n.
+We consider three points of them under the assumption that i>j>k.
+The perturbation is added to each point as follows: \begin{eqnarray} P_i^{\ast}&=&(x_i+\epsilon^{M^i},y_i+\epsilon^{M^{n+i}}) \nonumber \\ &\equiv&(x_i^{\ast},y_i^{\ast}) \end{eqnarray} where M is a large integer and \epsilon is a minutely small quantity.
+Because we assume i>j>k, the sequence of \{y_i,y_j,y_k,x_i,x_j,x_k\} has an ascending order of perturbation amounts.
+The symbolic perturbation resolves the degeneracies by taking the following steps:- The coordinate value with the largest deviation, that is x_k in the current example, is shifted.
+Then we trace the path P_i \rightarrow P_j \rightarrow P_k^{\ast}.

-- If we still have the degeneracy, the coordinate value with the second largest deviation, that is $x_j$ in the current example, is shifted.
-Then we trace the path $P_i \rightarrow P_j^{\ast} \rightarrow P_k^{\ast}$.
+- If we still have the degeneracy, the coordinate value with the second largest deviation, that is x_j in the current example, is shifted.
+Then we trace the path P_i \rightarrow P_j^{\ast} \rightarrow P_k^{\ast}.

 - The same process is repeated until the degeneracy disappears.

-- Only shifting $x_k$, the degeneracy is resolved.
+- Only shifting x_k, the degeneracy is resolved.

-- The degeneracy is not resolved by merely shifting $x_k$.
-The coordinate with the second largest deviation, $x_j$, also must be shifted to resolve the degeneracy.
+- The degeneracy is not resolved by merely shifting x_k.
+The coordinate with the second largest deviation, x_j, also must be shifted to resolve the degeneracy.

-- Since the values, $x_i$, $x_j$, and $x_k$ exist along the $x$ axis, the shifting them does not result in the resolution of the degeneracies.
-The resolution is achieved only when the coordinate with the next largest deviation, $y_k$, is shifted.
+- Since the values, x_i, x_j, and x_k exist along the x axis, the shifting them does not result in the resolution of the degeneracies.
+The resolution is achieved only when the coordinate with the next largest deviation, y_k, is shifted.

 - The 1st term in the right-hand side is 0.
-The 2nd term ($\epsilon^{M^{k}}$'s term) resolves the degeneracy.
-Since the term has the negative sign, $F(P_i^{\ast},P_j^{\ast},P_k^{\ast})<0$.
-Therefore, the path turns right at $P_j$.
+The 2nd term (\epsilon^{M^{k}}'s term) resolves the degeneracy.
+Since the term has the negative sign, F(P_i^{\ast},P_j^{\ast},P_k^{\ast})<0.
+Therefore, the path turns right at P_j.

 - The 1st and 2nd terms in the right-hand side are 0.
-The contribution of the 3rd term ($\epsilon^{M^{j}}$'s term) resolves the degeneracy.
-Since the sign of the term is negative, $F(P_i^{\ast},P_j^{\ast},P_k^{\ast})<0$.
-Therefore, the path turns right at $P_j$.
+The contribution of the 3rd term (\epsilon^{M^{j}}'s term) resolves the degeneracy.
+Since the sign of the term is negative, F(P_i^{\ast},P_j^{\ast},P_k^{\ast})<0.
+Therefore, the path turns right at P_j.

 - The 1st to 4th terms in the right-hand side are all 0.
-The 5th term ($\epsilon^{M^{n+k}}$'s term) resolves the degeneracy.
-Since the term has the positive sign, $F(P_i^{\ast},P_j^{\ast},P_k^{\ast})>0$.
-Therefore, the path turns left at $P_j$.
+The 5th term (\epsilon^{M^{n+k}}'s term) resolves the degeneracy.
+Since the term has the positive sign, F(P_i^{\ast},P_j^{\ast},P_k^{\ast})>0.
+Therefore, the path turns left at P_j.

 From the discussions stated above, the symbolic perturbation method turns out to be the powerful tool to resolve the degeneracies.